mmmangooo/Milestone-Project2/README.md

 ### Known bugs

-Code for fading landing page to show map page failed to work.
+* Code for fading landing page to show map page failed to work.
 With help from tutor support I decided to change the way of creating landing page from having a separate index.html and map.html respectively, to creating a landing page by using an overlay div.
 This allowed for the use of jquery fadeOut effect to fade the overlay div out, showing the map page underneath.

+* The functionality of the user clicking a link inside the info window and by that triggering a function exchanging the content in the info window displayed did not work because the id of the link was not possible to obtain and add to an event listener, since it does not exist prior to the info window being loaded.
+After several attempts of solving this, and a lengthy contact with to different people on tutor support, not being able to find a solution to work around this issue, I decided to opt out of this functionality altogether in favor of being able to focus on implementing other functions and design and finish this project on time.